flanksource/docs/mission-control/docs/reference/playbooks/index.md

 | `actions`     | Individual actions or steps to perform   | [`[]Action`](#actions)                                |
 | `approval`    | Optional approvals required before a playbooks runs | [`Approval`](#approvals)                    |

+## Run

+<Fields
+  rows={[
+    {
+      field: 'id',
+      description: 'ID of the playbook run',
+      scheme: 'string',
+    },
+    {
+      field: 'playbook_id',
+      description: 'ID of the playbook',
+      scheme: 'string',
+    },
+    {
+      field: 'status',
+      description: 'Status of the playbook run',
+      scheme: 'string',
+    },
+    {
+      field: 'created_by',
+      description: 'ID of the user who created the playbook run',
+      scheme: 'string',
+    },
+    {
+      field: 'component_id',
+      description: 'ID of the component associated with the playbook run',
+      scheme: 'string',
+    },
+    {
+      field: 'check_id',
+      description: 'ID of the check associated with the playbook run',
+      scheme: 'string',
+    },
+    {
+      field: 'config_id',
+      description: 'ID of the config associated with the playbook run',
+      scheme: 'string',
+    },
+    {
+      field: 'agent_id',
+      description: 'ID of the agent that executed the playbook run',
+      scheme: 'string',
+    },
+  ]}
+/>

 ## Actions